HadrienG2/spmc-buffer/README.md

 - The testing host must have at least 3 physical CPU cores to test all possible race conditions
 - No other code should be eating CPU in the background.
 Including other tests.
-- As the proper writing rate is system-dependent, what is configured in this test may not be appropriate for your machine.
+- Some tests have timing-dependent behaviour, and may require manual tweaking of sleep periods for your specific system.

-Taking this and the relatively long run time (~10 s) into account, this test is ignored by default.
+Taking this and the relatively long run time (~10 s) into account, these tests are ignored by default.

 To run the concurrent tests, make sure no one is eating CPU in the background, then run the following command: